 Representatives from the HIV Education and Prevention Project of Alameda County, or HEPPAC, set up three trailers for people ages 14-29 to get HIV screenings, which were 20-minute oral antibody tests.

 Asia Gillam, 21, came to the rally with her mother to get her free screening.

 "I like to make sure I'm clean because you never know nowadays," she said.
 "You can't live your life nonchalant and think it's OK to not know what you're doing with your body."

 Those who participated in the free screening also received a free ticket to a hip-hop concert featuring headliner E-40 on Sunday at the Fox Theater.
 The concert is part of a hip-hop testing initiative for urban youth.
-The only way to get entrance into the concert is to get a ticket after participating in
+The only way to get entrance into the concert is to get a ticket after participating in an HIV screening test.

 "We want to get the urban community, especially in hip-hop, to be aware of testing," said Braunz Courtney, the HIV testing manager for HEPPAC.
 "They need to know about their resources."

 More than 1,900 people have been screened at clubs, churches, Art Murmur and a Raiders game.